Review of the FX-Audio DAC-X6

 Could I immediately hear a difference going from onboard audio to the DAC-X6?
 Honestly, I couldn’t.
 I felt like I wasted my money…

 I kept at it and after a few careful listening sessions with music I know intimately, a few things became apparent.
-Firsty, there was more bass, like it just sounded fuller.
+First, there was more bass, like it just sounded fuller.
 And yet, the additional bass did not overwhelm or bleed into the mids or highs.
-Secondly, the bass sounded crisper, like a drumbeat would be more precise with defined beginning and ending of the beat.
+Second, the bass sounded crisper, like a drumbeat would be more precise with defined beginning and ending of the beat.
 For example, in A Thousand Kisses Deep, the clarity of both the male and female vocals is exceptional and its easy to hear the words both are singing.

 Going outside my comfort picks, Theater II by Recondite, has super punchy bass that just felt more alive on the DAC-X6 in contrast to the onboard audio.
 Moving on to music that pushes the spacial reproduction of headphones, Bubbles on the DAC-X6 revealed small details in the track that I never heard with my onboard.
 Another track in which the X6 allowed the music to pop all around my head was Echo Saw You by Kaleida.

 All of these are subtle differences that I only noticed over repeated listening sessions.
 None of these were immediately apparent, and at times I was afraid that my desire for the DAC-X6 to improve the music would influence me subconsciously and some of my conclusions could simply be placebo effect.
-However, for this review I have spent 5 days listening intently for small differences and do feel that I am honest with myself and my conclusions are valid.
+However, for this review I have spent 5 days listening intently for small differences and do feel that I am honest with myself, and believe my conclusions are valid.

 Pivoting to higher frequencies, the trumpet section in Little Bit of Rain by Natalia M. King sounds fantastic!
 It has always sounded great, but I just feel like the X6 is able to bring out more clarity in this beautiful recording.
 Most of the music I listen to during the day as I work are movie or gaming soundtracks with some classical music thrown in for good measure.
 I am certainly an outlier when it comes to music taste.
 A song I know like the back of my hand is Now We Are Free from the Gladiator soundtrack.
 The clarity of the background instruments is amazing when played through the X6.
 Another track that made the fullness and presence of music evident is a current favourite track of mine, Lovers Death by Solace featuring Annaca.
 The last track on my list is Memory by Joseph William Morgan.
 Playing this on the DAC-X6 sounded cleaner and crisper in the high notes, and the bass again had more punch to it.